 It is an ion exchange process where a charged resin with many exchange sites containing sodium preferentially attracts the calcium and magnesium components of the water and discharges sodium to service.

 Eventually, all of the sodium sites attached to the softener ion exchange resin are exhausted, and the system needs regenerating.
 This is achieved by isolating the vessel (s) from service and washing a concentrated solution of brine through the resin removing the calcium and magnesium and replacing it with sodium.

 Brine solution is added in excess during the regeneration, but it is possible to more precisely measure the volume of brine needed to avoid excessive salt and water use and on larger systems save substantial amounts of money by using a slightly different design.

 Most softeners are supplied as either a single vessel (simplex), or as two duty/standby vessels (duplex).

-For very large systems multiple vessels may be employed and regeneration of the units is via time clock control or water meter.
+For very large systems multiple vessels may be employed (triplex) and regeneration of the units is via time clock control, water meter or hardness monitor.

 Brine is supplied either via a brine tank, or a bulk salt saturator with brine measure tank.